dontpanic92/monodevelop-windows-build/README.md

 The missing windows builds for monodevelop.

 These builds are built using `winbuild.bat` in `monodevelop-src/main`, which are Debug builds.
-They come nightly with NO WARRANTY.
+They come nightly, unofficially, and with NO WARRANTY.